back Back to news

 Overview

-Virgin Voyages’ Eat & Drink Festival has steadily grown into one of the brand’s more distinctive seasonal programs, and the 2026 Festival of Senses format looks set to push it even further.
-With a stronger focus on immersive storytelling, sensory experiences, and ship specific events, this year’s version appears to be less about a few isolated tastings and more about creating a broader culinary atmosphere across the voyage.
+Virgin Voyages’ Eat & Drink Festival has grown into one of the line’s more distinctive seasonal programs, and the 2026 Festival of Senses format expands it further.

 About the author